Fire Protection

 Fire Alarm System Design

-If your looking to have a fire alarm or emergency lighting system installed in your premises then our specialist fire alarm engineers can help.
-Our system design will be completely bespoke to your premise.
+If you are looking to have a fire alarm or emergency lighting system installed in your premises, then our specialist fire alarm engineers can help.
+Our system design will be completely bespoke to your premises.
 All our designs are completed in line with British standard BS5839-1:2013 and the Regulatory Reform Order (2005).

 Designed specifically for your business